nh43de/DataPowerTools/README.md

 -- read all csv files in a directory, union them, and upload to a sql database -- stream results of SQL statement into another table -- stream results of SQL statement to a csv file
+-- Warehousing - copy data from one database to another

 ### Other Features